Infographic: Construction Loan Administration 2018 Survey Results

 When we asked commercial lenders to describe how their borrowers feel about the draw process, 50% of the lenders thought that the process was viewed by their customers as fine.
 However, when asking borrowers about their perception of the draw process, 83% reported that it was frustrating or slow.

-The catch is that faster draw processing requires a give and take partnership between lenders and borrowers.
+The catch is that faster draw processing requires a give-and-take partnership between lenders and borrowers.
 Inconsistent or sloppy draw submissions make it harder for lenders to move quickly.
 In fact, 69% of commercial loan administrators view their internal construction draw process as cumbersome.
 Given the volume and diversity of documentation included in monthly draw requests, we’re not surprised by their response.

 Which reports are most important to you?